 1941: The lookout was staffed 89 days and reported to the Redwood Ranger Station.

-In the early 1950's the lookout was destroyed during a wind storm.
+1953: The lookout was destroyed during a strong wind storm.
 Fifty years later much of the debris still clutters the hill side.

 LITTLE GRAYBACK MOUNTAIN